ramongallego/eDNA.and.Ocean.Acidification.Gallego.et.al.2020/README.md

 The taxonomic annotation of DNA sequences is likely to change in the future: "From its inception, GenBank has grown exponentially, and continues to do so with the number of sequence records doubling approximately every 35 months".
 I see this not as a problem, but a potential to revisit this dataset in the future.
 Hopefully, these scripts will be able to cope with a new annotation.

-Here we use two different methods to obtain a taxonomic annotation:
+Here we used two different methods to obtain a taxonomic annotation:

 - Phylogenetic tree placement: Using the package `insect`, an ID is returned by placing the query sequence in a curated, reference phylogenetic tree.
 - CRUX & Bowtie2: Using a reference database made through *in-silico* PCR we used Anacapa's classifier to retrieve the most probable taxonomical annotation.
 See DOI: 10.1111/2041-210X.13214.
 This was performed

 CRUX database had a higher coverage and thus retrieved more positive IDs.

-To repeat the insect annotation script, you can run the script "insect.annotation.Rmd"

 The CRUX-COI database is still embargoed and won't be released until May 2020.